A systematic study of the role of dissipative environment in regulating entanglement and exciton delocalization in the Fenna-Matthews-Olson complex: Introduction

 Systems at room temperature are not expected to show quantum signatures, because high temperature is often associated with the classical behavior.
-A decade ago, two-dimensional electronic spectroscopy (2D ES) of light-harvesting complexes and conjugated polymers showed the presence of, what appeared like, quantum coherence effects at physiological conditions.\cite{engel2007evidence, scholes2017using, kim2021quantum, panitchayangkoon2010long,collini2009electronic,collini2009coherent} Specifically, these effects were observed in 2D ES of the Fenna--Matthews--Olson (FMO) complex,\cite{fenna1975chlorophyll} a natural light-harvesting complex mediating the energy transfer in the green sulfur bacterium \textit{Chlorobium tepidum}.
-It has been discovered that excitonic (i.e., collective excitations of pigments) effects in FMO are quite robust against decoherence, even at physiological temperature.\cite{collini2009electronic} The FMO is a homotrimer, consisting of eight bacteriochlorophyll-a (BChla) molecules (sites) per monomer embedded into a protein scaffold.\cite{schmidt2011eighth} BChla 1, 6, or 8 can be excited from the chlorosome at the antenna when the sunlight is captured.
-Energy is then highly efficiently funneled through the complex between the sites until it reaches site 3, at which the excitation is transferred to the reaction center,\cite{adolphs2006proteins, renger1998ultrafast, louwe1997toward, list2013toward} where the energy is used for chemical reactions needed to maintain bacteria metabolism.\cite{hu2002photosynthetic, olbrich2011atomistic} FMO and other light-harvesting complexes used years of evolution to tune their structure to achieve high efficiency.\cite{cao2020quantum} Nowadays, it is believed that a high efficiency in many light-harvesting complexes is due to the collective interplay of vibrational states.\cite{fassioli2014photosynthetic, li2022interplay,chenu2015coherence} Despite this, the relevance of quantum effects such as entanglement and exciton delocalization in natural photosynthetic complexes is still highly debated.\cite{jang2018delocalized}
+A decade ago, two-dimensional electronic spectroscopy (2D ES) of light-harvesting complexes and conjugated polymers showed the presence of, what appeared like, quantum coherence effects at physiological conditions.\cite{engel2007evidence, scholes2017using, kim2021quantum, panitchayangkoon2010long,collini2009electronic,collini2009coherent} Specifically, these effects were observed in 2D ES spectra of the Fenna--Matthews--Olson (FMO) complex,\cite{fenna1975chlorophyll} a natural light-harvesting complex mediating the energy transfer in the green sulfur bacterium \textit{Chlorobium tepidum}.
+The FMO is a homotrimer, consisting of eight bacteriochlorophyll-a (BChla) molecules (will be referred to as sites) per monomer embedded into a protein scaffold.\cite{schmidt2011eighth} BChla 1, 6, or 8 can be excited from the chlorosome at the antenna when the sunlight is captured.
+Energy is then highly efficiently funneled through the complex between the sites until it reaches site 3, at which the excitation is transferred to the reaction center,\cite{adolphs2006proteins, renger1998ultrafast, louwe1997toward, list2013toward} where the energy is used for chemical reactions needed to maintain bacterial metabolism.\cite{hu2002photosynthetic, olbrich2011atomistic} FMO and other light-harvesting complexes used years of evolution to tune their structure to achieve the high efficiency.
+Experimentally observed quantum-like effects were rationalized in terms of coherences between the excitons, the collective excitations of pigments, which were also hypothesized to contribute to the high efficiency of the excitation energy transfer.\cite{engel2007evidence,tempelaar2014vibrational, collini2009coherent,duan2015origin} It is now believed that the quantum-like signatures in 2D ES spectra are due to the collective interplay of vibrational states and interexcition coherences cannot play a determining role in the energy transport due to their fast decay (sub–100-fs at room temperature).\cite{cao2020quantum,fassioli2014photosynthetic, li2022interplay,chenu2015coherence}